Chart Color Schemes

 The level of residential development activity in Stanhope Gardens - Parklea is very low in comparison to the average area assessed nationally by AreaSearch

-Stanhope Gardens - Parklea has approximately five residential properties granted approval annually.
+Stanhope Gardens - Parklea has seen approximately five residential properties granted approval annually.
 Over the past five financial years, from FY21 to FY25, 26 homes were approved, with one more approved in FY26 so far.

-The population has been declining recently, but development activity has been adequate relative to this decline, benefiting buyers as new homes are built at an average expected construction cost of $817,000, indicating a focus on the premium segment.
-Compared to Greater Sydney and nationally, Stanhope Gardens - Parklea has significantly less development activity, which generally supports stronger demand and values for established homes due to limited new supply.
-Recent development has been entirely detached houses, maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space, reflecting a highly mature market with around 4606 people per dwelling approval.
-By 2041, Stanhope Gardens - Parklea is expected to grow by 1,664 residents.
-If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and underpinning price growth.
+Despite a declining population in recent years, development activity has been adequate relative to other areas, benefiting buyers while new homes are constructed at an average cost of $455,000, higher than regional norms due to quality-focused development.
+Compared to Greater Sydney and nationally, Stanhope Gardens - Parklea has significantly less development activity, reflecting market maturity and possible constraints.
+All recent developments have been detached houses, maintaining the area's suburban character with a focus on family homes appealing to those seeking space.
+With around 4606 people per dwelling approval, the market is highly mature.
+By 2041, Stanhope Gardens - Parklea is expected to grow by 1,658 residents.

 Frequently Asked Questions - Development